 The AMMERSE Set (Level 2)

-When you add weights to all the principles for a given context and assign it a name, it becomes a named Set.
+When you add weights to all the values for a given context and assign it a name, it becomes a named Set.
 For example, the current state of the website is A(0) Mi(1), M(.2), E(.5), R(1), S(0.8), E(.2), so we name it “2022 Current Site”.
 The next year after many changes, you evaluate it again, but this time the set is “2023 Current Site”.
-You can do this for any capability, design or even strategy.
+You can do this for any capability, design, or even strategy.

 As Strategy

 By creating a set with a purpose, you can create an objective.
 Let's assume the same website needs to evolve to an Extensible offering; we can create a “2023 Website Target” Set with Ex(.8).
 This now reflects the desire to boost the extensibility of the site.
 The developers can then evaluate what the desire means to them technically.
-They may conclude that something should be redesigned, reworked or done to satisfy the strategy.
-This easily becomes a strategy, capability model and a roadmap.
+They may conclude that something should be redesigned, reworked, or done to satisfy the strategy.
+This easily becomes a strategy, capability model, and a roadmap.

 As Progress